nimdone/nimdone-88471/src/pages/blog/working-from-home.md

 thumb_image: images/Picture6.png
 meta_title: Nimdone | Make Medical Presentation
 meta_description: >-
-  Best tool to make powerpoint presentations in medicine.
+  Best tool to make medical powerpoint presentations in medicine.
 A new search experience on PubMed, organize papers into a library and fast way to make presentations.
 ---